Toloka/docs/en/guide/concepts/pool_statistic-pool.md

 ||
 ||**Expired task suites** | The number of expired task suites.

-Includes the pages that Tolokers failed to complete on time or decided to skip.
+Includes the pages that Tolokers failed to complete on time.
 You specify the time allotted for a task suite when [setting up a pool](pool-main.md#table_n3q_vhz_jlb).

-When the Toloker decides not to do the task (clicks **Exit**), the task gets the expired status.
+The task can also get the expired status when the Toloker clicks **Exit**.
 In this case, the Toloker can return to the task again, unless it was completed by someone else or the requester deleted it from the pool.

 {% cut "Recommendations" %}

-Tolokers might have skipped the task suite because:
+Tolokers might click the **Exit** button because:

 - Tasks are too complex.
 - There are too many tasks on the page.
 - Tasks don't work and Tolokers can't submit the assignments.
 - Tolokers couldn't understand the instructions and task interface.

-If you have a lot of expired task suites in your pool, we recommend that you read our[Tips for designing tasks](faq.md).
+If you have a lot of expired task suites in your pool, we recommend that you read our [Tips for designing tasks](faq.md).

 {% endcut %}
 ||